 Formulated with benzoyl peroxide, the La Roche-Posay Effaclar Duo Acne Spot Treatment works to reduce the number and severity of blemishes including blackheads, whiteheads and other pimples.
 To use, cover your blemishes with a thin layer of the formula one to three times daily.
 Be sure to pair this product with a broad-spectrum sunscreen since it may make your skin more sensitive to the sun.

 Banish blemishes overnight with the fast-acting Mario Badescu Drying Lotion.
 This chalky pink lotion suspended in liquid helps dry up pimples, drawing out impurities and visibly reducing their size and appearance.
 Just dab a spot of the stuff on the surface blemishes that are bothering you.
 Pro tip: You should apply this spot treatment after moisturizing, not before.

 Step 4: Moisturize With An Oil-Free Cream or Gel

-Think skin that’s battling a breakout doesn’t need moisturizer?
-Think again!
+Think skin that’s battling breakouts doesn’t need moisturizer?
+Think again.
 All skin needs hydration, day in and day out.
-Plus, acne-fighting ingredients are notorious for their drying effects (which FYI, can lead to a hypersecretion of oil and more breakouts), so keeping skin hydrated is a must!
-Reach for an oil-free, non-comedogenic cream that won’t clog your pores further.
+“Keeping skin healthy requires liberal hydration,” says Dr. Greenfield.
+“Hydrated and healthy skin is less prone to breakouts.”
+Plus, acne-fighting ingredients are notorious for their drying effects (which FYI, can lead to a hypersecretion of oil and actually cause more breakouts), so keeping skin hydrated is a must!
+Reach for a non-comedogenic cream that won’t clog your pores further.